(CNN) -- Thandi Zulu was single, pregnant and staying at a women's shelter in Houston, Texas, when she received a mysterious letter one day.

 "The moment I did it, I said 'Damn, this is a scam,' " Zulu said of her 2001 nightmare.
 "I put them on hold, and then I tried to call them back, but nobody was home."

-Financial guru Bernard Madoff is grabbing headlines because he is accused of swindling wealthy clients out of $50 billion in a massive Ponzi scheme.
+Convicted financial guru Bernard Madoff grabbed headlines for swindling wealthy clients out of $50 billion in a massive Ponzi scheme.
 But work-at-home scammers are also plundering the paltry savings of ordinary people like Zulu every day.

 Work-at-home-scams are on the rise, consumer watchdog groups say.